lhaake/unit4-proj-frontend/project_worksheet.md

 For my project, I plan to create a training log dashboard for a user to log their workouts with CRUD functionality.
 I'd like to use Strava as an example app to guide my design.
 - Using React and Rails
 - Incorporating User Authentication
-- New tech -- Libraries: React Bootstrap Or Atomize (TBD)
+- New tech: React Bootstrap and [react-icons](https://react-icons.github.io/)

 ## Wireframes